SparqNet/sparq-gitbook/bdk-implementation/transactions-and-blocks.md

   ]
 ```

-Blocks transmitted on the network *must* have the Validator signature, which is part of the block but is *outside* its structure.
+Blocks transmitted through the network *must* have the Validator signature, which is part of the block but is *outside* its structure.
 This is intentional, so the block header can be hashed and signed on its own without hashing the signature along with it.

 ## Raw block analysis